BrunoMesquitaa/forecast_salary/README.md

 ## Introduction

-The Forecast Salary API utilizes advanced machine learning algorithms to analyze historical salary data and predict future salary trends.
+The Forecast Brazilian Salary API utilizes advanced machine learning algorithms to analyze historical salary data and predict future salary trends.
 It takes into account various factors such as location, education level, age, working hours, race, gender, disability, employment type, establishment size, occupation, and category to generate accurate salary forecasts.

 ## Endpoint

-The base URL for accessing the Forecast Salary API is:
+The base URL for accessing the Forecast Brazilian Salary API is:

 ```
 http://127.0.0.1:8000/docs